Mother’s Day isn’t all about last-minute presents, chocolates and homemade cards.

 Mom's (not always) the word

 People often forget that moms have lives beyond their children.
 Mothers have friends, hobbies and talents which aren’t exclusive to diaper-changing, child-rearing, and lasagna-cooking.
 Mothers also don’t always fit into the binary.
 Our traditional view of what makes a mother is ever-changing.
 Mothers are beyond the binary.
 They’re a person who acts as a leader, a caretaker, an inspiration, or a person of note in someone else’s life.
 They’re a person who goes above and beyond the call of duty.
 They’re a person who gets sh*t done.
 This Mother’s Day, ask Mom about them.
 Find out something you didn’t know about the person who brought you into the world, or the person who helped shape your world.

 Take an inspiration trip

 Why not use Mother’s Day as an excuse to reflect on all the strong figures in your life who’ve inspired you and your mom?
-Go to an art gallery, watch a classic film, listen to the musicians who you used to dance around your rooms to or introduce one another to some thought-provoking literature.
-Cross pollinate ideas; who knows, maybe you’ll even learn something new!
+Go to an art gallery, watch a classic film, listen to the music they used to dance around to in their room when they were your age, and introduce one-another to some thought-provoking literature.

-Whatever you choose to do this Mother’s Day, why not take the tradition back to its feminist roots, smash the patriarchy and let Mom know that she’s a strong, independent woman who doesn’t need cards or chocolates to know that she’s the one.
+Whatever you choose to do this Mother’s Day, why not take the tradition back to its feminist roots and let Mom know that they’re a strong, independent person who doesn’t need cards or chocolates to know that they’re special and important in your life.